 Kelly James Clark is Senior Research Fellow at the Kaufman Interfaith Institute.
-Kelly has held visiting appointments at Oxford University, the University of St. Andrews and the University of Notre Dame.
-He is the author, editor, or co-author of more than twenty books and author of over fifty articles.
-Most relevant to this project are his Abraham’s Children: Liberty and Tolerance in an Age of Religious Conflict (Yale University Press) and Religion and the Sciences of Origins (Palgrave-Macmillan).
+He is the author, editor, or co-author of more than thirty books and author of over 100 articles.
+Most relevant to this project are his Abraham’s Children: Liberty and Tolerance in an Age of Religious Conflict (Yale University Press), Strangers, Neighbors, Friends: Muslim-Christian-Jewish Reflections on Compassion and Peace (Cascade Books) and Religion and the Sciences of Origins (Palgrave-Macmillan).
 In conjunction with the tenth anniversary of 9-11, he organized a symposium, “Liberty and Tolerance in an Age of Religious Conflict” at Georgetown University.
-He writes a blog for the Huffington Post on issues at the intersection of religion and politics and on issues in science and religion.

 Thanks to a nearly $1M grant from the Templeton Foundation and additional funding from the Fetzer Institute, we gathered an impressive array of scientists and philosophers from each of the Abrahamic faiths to address issues of randomness and providence: how can God achieve God’s purposes if reality is, as science says, random?
 These communities find ongoing debates that often pit religion against science.
 We argued, instead, that faith and reason (science) need not compete.
 Scholars from fifteen countries found themselves in close quarters with people from countries and religions they may have had little exposure to previously.
 Over the course of the project, we saw participants from vastly different backgrounds working together and forming lifelong friendships.